 Natalie has had a long-standing interest in expanding the harp beyond its traditional classical genre.
-She has studied with premier Jazz harpist Park Stickney, and has gained recognition for her instrumental pop arrangements on the harp.
+She has studied with Jazz harpist Park Stickney, and has gained recognition for her instrumental pop arrangements on the harp.
 Her rendition of Adele's hit Rolling in the Deep received over a quarter of a million views on YouTube, and her collaboration of Gotye's Somebody That I Used to Know with percussionist Evan Chapman, earned the two a personal invitation from Gotye to meet him at his show in Chicago.
 After graduating from Indiana University, she recorded at the legendary studio in Muscle Shoals, Alabama where she worked with original session musicians from the 1960s.
 Forced to take time off from classical music due to an arm injury, she moved to Nashville, TN for several years where she established herself as a recording harpist and singer/songwriter, performing all over Music City.
 In March 2016, Natalie released her her debut EP No Mercy in the Night, of which The Huffington Post called the orchestration "remarkably luscious."
 Songwriting Magazine wrote "There's a real grace and effortlessness to Lurie's songwriting."
-Natalie is currently a freelance harpist in London, playing with indie-rock band Dear Brother and teaches classical harp, as well as working on her upcoming record.
+She currently performs with several indie-rock and alternative bands in London.